 But units are equally important to qualitative research design even though qualitative researchers do not always think about them explicitly.
 Each project has many different units of different types.
 Some are known at the outset, others emerge as the analysis proceeds.
-Units are therefore central to the Five-Level QDA method, and in our forthcoming books on the method we unpack the idea of units in much more detail.
+Units are therefore central to the Five-Level QDA method, and our books unpack the idea of units in much more detail.

 It’s not surprising then that units are central to my teaching about Classifications and Cases and how I use them myself.

-Deciding whether to use Source or Case Classifications is driven by asking the following question: is the unit I want to classify equivalent to a Source or not?
+Deciding whether to use File or Case Classifications is driven by asking the following question: is the unit I want to classify equivalent to a File or not?

-Answering the question Is the unit I want to classify equivalent to a Source or not? requires us to first to identify what the unit is that we are classifying.
+Answering the question Is the unit I want to classify equivalent to a File in the NVivo project or not? requires us to first to identify what the unit is that we are classifying.
 In this example the unit is an individual piece of literature (whether a journal article, conference presentation, book, or book chapter...etc.).
-If we have one Source in NVivo containing each piece of literature then then the answer to our question is yes - because the unit we want to classify is equivalent to an individual Source (whether it's an Internal, External or Memo).
-We can therefore use Source Classifications because the whole of each source can have the relevant Attribute-Values associated with it.
-In other words, the whole of each Source is e.g. Published in 2002, in the British Medical Journal and is written by Joe Blogs...etc.
+If we have one File in NVivo containing each piece of literature then then the answer to our question is yes - because the unit we want to classify is equivalent to an individual File (whether it's a Document File, an External or a Memo).
+We can therefore use File Classifications because the whole of each File can have the relevant Attribute-Values associated with it.
+In other words, the whole of each File is e.g. Published in 2002, in the British Medical Journal and is written by Joe Blogs...etc.